 Instead, of a top-down analysis, look at the IEC 62304 software risk management more like an FMEA (failure mode effects analysis).
 Like an FMEA, you have to go through all the decomposed parts of the software (software items), and ask the question of what hazardous situation could occur if it failed?
 Assume the worst - for example inopportune software hang due to memory corruption, or bug in a critical point.

 But before we go there, let’s get a couple of IEC 62304 concepts under our belt.

-The crux of the risk management process is to provide traceability from your hazardous situations to a risk control measure, when the cause is software.
-Looking at the system hazard analysis, hazardous situations have been identified.
+The crux of the IEC 62304 risk management process is to provide traceability from your hazardous situations to a risk control measure, when the cause is software.
+Looking at the ISO 14791 system hazard analysis, hazardous situations have been identified.
 Now we have to document the potential software items that could cause them, causes and risk control, which is often a new software requirement.

 Note there is no requirement to quantify the severity of the hazardous situation here, as that is presumed done in the system ISO 14971 documentation.
 That severity should drive to which class the item belongs.

 I list the new requirement as the verification to avoid duplication.
 Clause 5.1.1 requires traceability between all requirements and their test case, so by listing the requirement, and having your requirements trace matrix, you have the verification needed.

 Read more about industry insights and updates and visit Promenade Software's blog for more articles on the FDA & IEC 62304 software documentation.